mdelapenya/docker-go-sdk/README.md

 ## Features

+- Initialize a Docker client, using the current Docker context to resolve the Docker host and socket
 - Parse and load Docker CLI config (`~/.docker/config.json`)
 - Handle credential helpers
 - Read and manage Docker contexts
+- Pull images from a remote registry, retrying on non-permanent errors

 ## Installation